The Clans’ Museum

 My big driftwood shack.
 It isn't completely finished but nobody was there to help.
 I originally planned to cover it in kelp but the sun was about to set so I had to head home.

-The Stone Age by Shonna
+Stone Age axe by Wildcat

 Clothing living wild by ørn